Job Announcements

 Duties may include:

-• Lead the design, implementation, and evaluation of an independent research and Extension portfolio focused on rural community and economic development.
+• Selecting, developing, and managing research and Extension portfolios, with a focus on rural community and economic development

-• Support the WRDC Director in strategic planning, day-to-day management, and coordination of Center programs and operations.
+• Support the WRDC Director in strategic planning, day-to-day management, and coordination of WRDC programs and operations.

-• Direct the work of research and Extension staff, postdoctoral fellows, and junior scientists, including hiring, training, supervision, and performance evaluation.
+• Hiring, training, and supervising a team of research and Extension support staff, postdoctoral fellows, and junior scientists, including performance evaluation.

-• Develop and disseminate research findings through peer-reviewed publications, Extension materials, and professional presentations.
+• Expected to lead and co-author peer-reviewed publications, Extension materials, and professional presentations.

 • Review and provide consultation on scientific and Extension projects, proposals, or methodologies.